swannodette/baduk/_posts/2016-01-08-hello-baduk.markdown

 These 9 books can be easily consumed in a few months but they could just as well keep you busy for a year if combined with active play.
-With the exception of many the first volumes of each series, they warrant repeat readings.
+With the exception of the first volumes of each series, these books warrant repeat reading.

 If you somehow devour all of this, you'll be ready to switch to meatier material.
 I strongly recommend a book that I only recently